chaue/journal/README.md

   * overloaded the template function with a string type (1)
 * Fixed file names to include the .txt extension
   * Realized files are written directly inside the project directory, could maybe add an option to write and store files in a preferred directory

+__Update 4__
+* Fixed logic error with cin buffer
+  * After accepting an integer from the buffer, cin.clear() does not ignore the newline character
+  * changed it to cin.ignore() to skip over the newline character (2)
+  * quick fix for line number output when accepting text
+* Fixed lack of delimiters in file input
+  * faulty delimiter assignment in constructor for Entry

 __References used__
 * SQLAPI+ documentation